 ||All network printers purchased by the College come with an automatic power-saving function and duplex (double-sided) printing capability.

-If you need help downloading a required printer driver or configuring your print settings to take advantage of the duplex-printing option, call the User Support Center at x4487.
+If you need help downloading a required printer driver or configuring your print settings to take advantage of the duplex-printing option, call the IT Service Center at x4487.

 ||We encourage all members of the Smith community to save paper and energy by distributing information electronically using email, blogs, and the World Wide Web.